jonlpersson/ed-latimore/site/_posts/2020-02-28-learn-how-to-be-a-better-person-in-10-steps.md

 Yes, sometimes you have to hold certain people in your life to a certain level of expectation, but this is reserved for those closest to you.
 Even then, remember that they're only human.

-### 8) Live by standards
+## 8) Live by standards

 Most people have no standards or don't enforce them.
 Without standards, a person does what is easiest instead of what is best.

 The path of least resistance defines the life of the mediocre in every area.
-Their bodies aren't toned, their minds aren't sharp, and their relationships aren't full of love.
+Their bodies aren't toned, their minds aren't sharp, and their relationships aren't genuine.

 If you want to become a better person, you must accept that the best view comes after the hardest climb.
 You have to embrace a challenging lifestyle because, ironically enough, it's the only lifestyle that will make your life worth living.

 Your standards determine what you eat, where you live, and how you interact with the world.
 Your life is a constant display of the standards you hold yourself to.

-A high quality of life is enviable because it's not easily attainable.
+High quality of life is enviable because it's not easily attainable.
 When everyone else wants to coast through life, happy to survive, you must work through life, doing the best job you possibly can.

-### 9) Take nothing personally
+## 9) Take nothing personally

 Most people are self-centered.
 They believe the universe is focused on them.
 Some even believe they're personally blessed by God.

-This attitude may benefit them when things are going well, but this also causes a person to take everything that happens to them personally, as if life has nothing better to do than harass them.
+This attitude may benefit them when things are going well, but this also causes a person to take everything that happens to them personally as if life has nothing better to do than harass them.

 The best people never take any affront personally.
 The moment a person makes a problem personal, they're unable to think clearly about it.
 You'll never become a better person when you make every problem personal.